-- Ensure that new health facilities are erected in line with the NSDP principles, i.e. where there is economic growth potential and where people are located. - The municipality's distribution of health facilities appear to be rationally located in relation to its population concentrations (Zastron, Rouxville and Smithfield).
-However the service that these facilities provide should be improved. - The northern most parts of Roleleathunya in Rouxville and eastern most parts of Mofulatshepe in Smithfield and eastern parts of Matlakeng are the most in need of health facilities, given the distance that people have to walk. - It appears based on the population thresholds that there are sufficient health facilities in all three settlements, ironically, there is an over provision at Zastron and Smithfield. - There is a need to provide more facilities in Rouxville and Smithfield, given the distance to the existing facilities, i.e. more than 1km or improve transport access to the existing facilities, for example by providing cycling facilities.
+- Ensure that new health facilities are erected in line with the SDG"S principles, i.e. where there is economic growth potential and where people are located. - Currently the is an urgent need to construct a new clinic in Zastron, the population has increased tremendously, lack of medical staff is a matter of concern. - The municipality's distribution of health facilities appears to be rationally located in relation to its population concentrations (Zastron, Rouxville and Smithfield).
+However, the service that these facilities provide should be improved. - The northern most parts of Roleleathunya in Rouxville and eastern most parts of Mofulatshepe in Smithfield and eastern parts of Matlakeng are the most in need of health facilities, given the distance that people have to walk. - The Rouxville clinic need to be opened, the current clinic cannot accommodate anymore the population of Rouxville.
+An urgent action from Health is needed to officially open the clinic to the residents. - It appears based on the population thresholds that there are insufficient health facilities in all three settlements, urgent action is required to address that challenge. - There is a need to provide more facilities in Rouxville and Smithfield, given the distance to the existing facilities, i.e. more than 1km or improve transport access to the existing facilities, for example by providing cycling facilities.